 1.container { 2 display: flex; 3 flex-direction: column; 4} 5

-• row-reverse is same as raw but arranges them in the opposite direction.
+but arranges them in the opposite direction.column

-• column-reverse is same as column but arranges them in the opposite direction.
+but arranges them in the opposite direction.flex-wrap

-flex-wrap controls whether the flex items should be forced to stay on a single line or if they can wrap onto multiple lines within the flex container.
+controls whether the flex items should be forced to stay on a single line or if they can wrap onto multiple lines within the flex container.
 It specifies how the flex container should behave when the items exceed the available space in their container.

 1.container { 2 display: flex; 3 flex-wrap: wrap; 4} 5

-flex-flow is a shorthand CSS property that combines flex-direction and flex-wrap.
+.
 It provides a convenient way to set both properties at once, allowing you to control the direction and wrapping behavior of your flex items with a single line of code.

 1.container { 2 display: flex; 3 flex-flow: row wrap; // [flex-direction] [flex-wra] 4} 5